KristianColville1/my-profit/README.md

 </details>
 <br>

-2. I want the ability to log in and out of the application
+2. As a new user I want to create an account to store my personal information

 | Feature | Action | Expected Result | Actual Result |
 | --- | --- | --- | --- |